 As the demand for diamonds rose, the ads continued.
 “How to Buy a Diamond” began appearing in the corner of each one, advising consumers to look for cut, color, and clarity—a strategy intended to sell De Beers’ smaller stones.
 At the same time, Gerety’s co-worker, a publicist named Dorothy Dignam, began lending diamond jewelry to stars for the Academy Awards and other well-photographed events.
 Together, the two women’s efforts gave rise to an entire engagement ring industry—although neither Gerety nor Dignam themselves ever married.

-How Much Engaged Couples Spend On A Ring
+How Much Do Couples Spend On A Engagement Ring?

 In the 1980s, De Beers also funded an advertising campaign to convince Americans that an engagement ring should be two months’ salary.
 That was less successful.